ceramicnetwork/js-ceramic/packages/anchor-listener/README.md

 subscription.unsubscribe()

-// Load proofs for a range of blocks createBlocksWithAnchorProofsLoader({ chainId: 'eip155:1', fromBlock: 100, toBlock: 120, provider: ...  }).subscribe({
+// Load proofs for a range of blocks createBlocksProofsLoader({ chainId: 'eip155:1', fromBlock: 100, toBlock: 120, provider: ...  }).subscribe({
   next(event) {
     // event contains the `block` and `proofs`
   }
 })

-// Load proofs for blocks, walking up the parents until the expected ancestor hash is found createAncestorBlocksWithAnchorProofsLoader({ chainId: 'eip155:1', initialBlock: 'latest', targetAncestorHash: '...', provider: ...  }).pipe(
+// Load proofs for blocks, walking up the parents until the expected ancestor hash is found createAncestorBlocksProofsLoader({ chainId: 'eip155:1', initialBlock: 'latest', targetAncestorHash: '...', provider: ...  }).pipe(
   // Operators can be used to add stopping conditions take(50), // attempt to load maximum 50 blocks timeout(300_000), // timeout after 5 minutes